rgdonohue/GIS-OSS/README.md

 requests and route them through deterministic PostGIS/GDAL tools so every map, metric, and report is auditable.
 The stack ships with Docker-based infrastructure, offline-ready datasets, and governance hooks—license tracking, audit logs, and carbon reporting—that match public-sector compliance needs.
-It’s the foundation for client workshops and modernization projects that want AI copilots inside ESRI-heavy environments.
+It’s the foundation for client workshops and modernization projects that want AI copilots inside ESRI-based environments.

 ![GIS OSS image](gis-oss.png)

 ## Executive Overview
 - Builds an on-prem, privacy-preserving spatial assistant driven by open-weight LLMs.
 - Orchestrates deterministic PostGIS/GDAL tooling so every result is auditable.
-- Targets ESRI-heavy teams that need a sandboxed AI copilot without sending data offsite.
+- Targets ESRI-based teams that need a sandboxed AI copilot without sending data offsite.
 - Delivers training-ready playbooks and demos aligned with modernization engagements.

 ## Why This Matters Now
 - **Open-weight models** like Qwen 2.5 (Apache 2.0) and Llama 3.1 enable private hosting with strong reasoning capabilities.
 - **Client pressure**: regulated utilities, cities, and transportation agencies are asking for AI augmentation but require data residency and reproducible workflows.
-- **Modernization gap**: most ESRI shops lack a controlled environment to experiment with NL→GIS automation; we can supply both the platform and the enablement content.
+- **Modernization gap**: most ESRI-based organizations lack a controlled environment to experiment with NL→GIS automation; we can supply both the platform and the enablement content.

 ## Solution Snapshot
 - **LLM as orchestrator**: natural-language parsing and task planning only; spatial math delegated to trusted engines.